 At the beginning of the twentieth century, we begin to see the traditions of pantomime and music hall merging bringing us the style of pantomime we recognise today.
 Conventions such as star acts, variety entertainment, popular fairytale stories and big budget productions all evolved during this period in the history of pantomime.
 This is also the period when the more recognisable pantomime titles were brought into existence with fairytales from authors like Hans Christian Anderson and the Grimm Brothers.
 The most notable star from this period was Dan Leno whose pantomime dame performances became legendary at the Theatre Royal Drury Lane in London.
 His ghost is said to haunt the venue following his early death at age 43 following a period of mental illness and professional difficulties.

 As pantomime has progressed over the last hundred years we’ve seen elements of fairytales mixed and appearing in titles with corresponding names or storyline elements.
+There’s also been the creation of new pantomime stories (find out more about how I wrote Once Upon a Time in Pantoland).
 Following a dip in popularity in the later part of the century, it’s made a big comeback recently with high-quality production values, modern special effects and a better reputation in the industry and amongst the general public.
 Where will pantomime take us in the next hundred years?
 Who knows, but it’s bound to be spectacular!